cristov26/moviesApp/README.md

 The "--platform iOS" option ensures that frameworks are only built for iOS.
 If you don't specify a platform, then by default Carthage will build frameworks for all platforms (often both Mac and iOS) supported by the library.

 By default, Carthage will perform its checkouts and builds in a new directory named Carthage in the same location as your Cartfile.

-# RXSwift
-The current project dont implement at all RxSwift for time purposes, also RxSwift should be implemented for a large scale projects that should be scalating the code, this project is only for test so is a waste implement it.

 ## - Single Responsability Principle
 Is one of the fundamentals to create a clean code and is necesary to manage a good one.